web analytics

 What is Staircasing?

-Staircasing is the process of buying additional shares in a shared ownership property, thereby increasing the homeowner’s equity and reducing the rent paid to the housing association.
-This enables the homeowner to benefit from property appreciation and potentially lower monthly housing costs as they acquire more shares.
+Staircasing is the process of buying additional shares in a shared ownership property, increasing the homeowner’s equity and reducing the rent paid to the housing association.
+As your share grows, you benefit more directly from any rise in the property’s value, and your monthly housing costs can fall.

 Benefits of Staircasing